Battle of Vyazma

-The Battle of Vyazma (November 3, 1812), occurred at the beginning of Napoleon's retreat from Moscow.
-In this encounter a Russian force commanded by General Miloradovich inflicted heavy losses on the rear guard of the Grande Armee.
-Although the French thwarted Miloradovich's goal of encircling and destroying the corps of Marshal Davout, they withdrew in a partial state of disorder due to ongoing Russian harassment and heavy artillery bombardments.
-The French reversal at Vyazma, although indecisive, was significant due its damaging impact on several corps of Napoleon's retreating army.
+The Battle of Vyazma (3 November 1812; 22 October by OS), occurred at the beginning of Napoleon's retreat from Moscow.
+In this encounter a Russian force commanded by General of the Infantry Miloradovich pressed and inflicted heavy losses on the rear guard of the Grande Armée.
+Although the French thwarted Miloradovich's goal of encircling and destroying the corps of Marshal Davout, they withdrew in a partial state of disorder due to ongoing Russian harassment and heavy artillery bombardments, and the town of Vyazma itself was captured in heavy fighting by Miloradovich's troops, namely the 11th Infantry Division under the command of Major General P. Choglokov (from Ostermann-Tolstoy's IV Infantry Corps) and the Cossacks of Ataman Platov.
+In addition to his four corps, Miloradovich also coordinated General Paskevich's 26th Division and those Cossacks during the battle.
+The French reversal at Vyazma, although indecisive, was significant due to its damaging moral impact on several corps of Napoleon's retreating army, namely, the corps of Davout, Eugène, Marshal Ney, and Prince Poniatowski.
+From then on, Napoleon's rearguard withdrew in disarray.